Code prohibits doctors from taking gifts from Pharma Cos

 Vardhan said as informed by Department of Pharmaceuticals, the complaints received are forwarded to Pharma Associations concerned for necessary action as per provisions of Uniform Code for Pharmaceutical Marketing Practices (UCPMP), as prepared by Department of Pharmaceuticals.

-The Managing Director or CEO of the pharma company is ultimately responsible for ensuring adherence to the code, he said.@PTI
+The Managing Director or CEO of the pharma company is ultimately responsible for ensuring adherence to the code, he said.